prevedel-lab/brillouin-gpu-acceleration/README.md

 with the rayleigh position.
 * Depending on the camera setup, but also the conventions (e.g. Matlab vs C++), you might have to translate the input image to have the orientation expected from the code.
 * There is a stripe pattern appearing when the peaks get narrow.
-We explain that by the algorithm not beeing able to discriminate between a high amplitude narrow signal, whose peak is between 2 pixels, and a lower amplitude broader signal.
+The probable cause is the algorithm not beeing able to discriminate between a high amplitude narrow signal, whose peak is between 2 pixels, and a lower amplitude broader signal.
-This could be solved as we now the theoretical curvature of the signal, but it wasn't implemented for now.
+This could be solved as we know the theoretical curvature of the signal, but it wasn't implemented for now.
 * We sometime faced incompatibilities between the compilled .dll and the computer running the code.
 This was due to different cuda version on the computer.
 We solved that issue by compiling the gpufit.dll on the computer with the newest cuda version, and keeping that recent version on the PC.